 Mike O’Connor (Performer, UK) was actually born in Bath, England – no kidding, he was – but lived in the United States for some thirteen years.
 Michael is especially proud of his voice-over work in various Japanese sci-fi films as well as his successful tour of the Midwest in Harold Weinberg’s Swinging Organ Extravaganza and Cabaret.
 When Mike recently journeyed back to his native England to see if they still talk funny (they do) he was suddenly snatched up at Customs by the Reduced Shakespeare Company and promptly sent on their UK tour of The Complete Works of William Shakespeare (abridged).
 Besides acting, Michael enjoys putting insects in jars.

-Matthew Pearson(Performer) or ‘Matt’ as he’s imaginatively known, was born in north-east England towards the beginning of the 1980s, and quickly acquired an American accent due to repeated childhood viewings of the Police Academy series.
+Matthew Pearson(Performer, UK) or ‘Matt’ as he’s imaginatively known, was born in north-east England towards the beginning of the 1980s, and quickly acquired an American accent due to repeated childhood viewings of the Police Academy series.
 He has been acting since he was 13, when his performance as the Artful Dodger in a school production was described by the headmaster as ‘adequate’.
 Encouraged by such praise, he decided to become a professional.
 Matt spent most of last year running round in circles and talking all Scotch in the West End production of Chariots of Fire.
 Other credits include The 39 Steps (Criterion Theatre), Theatre Uncut (Southwark Playhouse) and A Midsummer Night’s Dream (a leaky tent in Nagano, Japan).
 He didn’t appear in such hit movies as Argo and Life of Pi.
 Matt’s dream is to play the title role in a remake of Seabiscuit.

 Betsy Pennington (Performer, UK), although American, has lived in Britain for many years.
 As such, she enjoys traditional pastimes like tea, cricket, and talking about the weather incessantly.
 A keen animal lover, she keeps herds of Wildebeest in her cozy one-up two-down flat in Greenwich.
 She also has a female dog called Harry and a male iguana called Esmerelda (who always has the hump).
 A keen dancer, Betsy enjoys elevator music and in the past could be seen strutting her stuff between the mezzanine and observation floor of the Empire State Building every other Wednesday.
 She believes that the world will end at midnight.